 Being a planned city, and in addition, the most important of the country at the bureaucratic level, Islamabad has a transport system worthy of a worldwide city (it lacks much to resemble European cities but it is a good start).
 Thanks to the Metrobus we can connect more than 20 km between the cities of Rawalpindi and Islamabad with a single line.

 The route covers more than 24 stations and was recently opened, just two years ago (in July 2015).
-Is a smart ticket system using “tokens” which can be purchased at the same station and have various prices depending on the time and number of stations to go.
+Is a smart ticket system using “tokens” which can be purchased at the same station and have various prices depending on the time and number of stations you take.

-We toke it very often and it is a perfect way to avoid the crazy traffic because its lanes are dedicated or high, the price is about 50 rp per route.
+We used it very often and it is a perfect way to avoid the crazy traffic because its lanes are dedicated or high, the price is about 50 rp per route.

 What to do in Islamabad?